BloomTech-Labs/sfmta-data-analysis-fe/README.md

 ## 3️⃣ https://sfmta-test.herokuapp.com/real-time?id=${realTime}

-Flask App API that returns real time data with vechicle ID and vehicle direction for each vechicle on a speficied route.
+Flask App API that returns real time data with vehicle ID and vehicle direction for each vehicle on a speficied route.

 # 3️⃣ Environment Variables